Reddit Scraper — Posts, Comments & Subreddit Data avatar

 Limitations

-• Only public subreddits can be scraped
+• Private and quarantined subreddits cannot be scraped